sys-bio/tellurium/README.md

 2. [IDE front-end](#front-end-2-tellurium-ide)
 3. [pip](#pip-installation-no-front-end)

+We recommend first-time users choose one of the front-ends, while developers looking to integrate Tellurium use the pip package.
 The IDE front-end provides a MATLAB like experience with editor and console.
-The Notebook front-end provides a notebook interface which provides an alternative and arguably more modern work experience.
-Picking one or the other is a personal choice.
+The Notebook front-end provides a notebook interface similar to [Jupyter](http://jupyter.org/), and features notebook cells for inline OMEX, a human-readable representation of COMBINE archives.

 ### Front-end 1: Tellurium Notebook